 - Project technology requirements:

-- Must include custom 3D printed case or mechanism for your device
+- Must include custom 3D printed or otherwise fabricated case or mechanism for your device

 - Must be interactive: include sensing and/or actuation circuitry and involve interaction with a user